BartMassey/parseargs/README.md

 The 0.1.5.2 release fixes some missing documentation.

+The 0.2 release cleans up some namespace pollution by removing `ArgRecord` and the `args` accessor from the public namespace.
+This allows the use of the name `args` by the user to describe program arguments.

 This library is not what I set out to build.
 It definitely could also use some work.
 However, I use it all the time for writing little programs.
 I thought others might find it